jomartin-999/spring-boot-for-vmware-gemfire/docs/configuration-declarative.md

 by default.

-Essentially, when you set `strictMatch` to `true`, your Spring Boot, VMware GemFire `ClientCache` application requires an VMware GemFire cluster to exist.
+Essentially, when you set `strictMatch` to `true`, your Spring Boot, [vmware-gemfire-name] `ClientCache` application requires an [vmware-gemfire-name] cluster to exist.
 That is, the application requires a client/server topology to operate, and the application should fail to start if a cluster is not present.
 The application should not startup in a local-only capacity.

-When `strictMatch` is set to `true` and an VMware GemFire cluster is not available, your Spring Boot, VMware GemFire `ClientCache` application fails to start with a `ClusterNotFoundException`.
+When `strictMatch` is set to `true` and an [vmware-gemfire-name] cluster is not available, your Spring Boot, [vmware-gemfire-name] `ClientCache` application fails to start with a `ClusterNotFoundException`.
 The application does not attempt to start in a local-only capacity.